EMBRACE Project Manager

 Engineering, Medicine, Natural Sciences and Physical Sciences Bridging Research in Antimicrobial resistance: Collaboration and Exchange

-EMBRACE is a two-year, EPSRC project which started in August 2015.
-It aims to bridge the gap between Engineering, Medicine and the Natural and Physical Sciences in antimicrobial resistance (AMR) research.
+EMBRACE was a two-year, EPSRC project which started in August 2015.
+It's aim was to bridge the gap between Engineering, Medicine and the Natural and Physical Sciences in antimicrobial resistance (AMR) research.

 EMBRACE is sponsored by the EPSRC, as part of its 'Bridging the Gaps' initiative.
 The purpose of EMBRACE is to nurture multidisciplinary research within Imperial College to challenge the catastrophic threat of antimicrobial resistance.
 The programme is principally designed to develop a cohort of interdisciplinary research fellows who will develop a unique set of hybrid research skills, a positive attitude to multidisciplinary research and the ability to communicate across traditional academic boundaries.